If you run a SaaS business, you probably know by now that search engine traffic (aka organic traffic) is a big deal.

 Email marketing is another way to get traffic to your blog from existing customers and subscribers.

 While this might not be a perfect example for increasing organic to your blog, it’s definitely one of the strategies to give your new blog posts traction and send the right signals to Google and other search engines.

 This is because, when you send an email to your list with your new blog content, most of them will likely check it out especially if it’s interesting.

 Here’s a good example from Ryan Law, the Director of Marketing at Animalz, sharing a link to one of their recent blog posts via email.

 As you can see, in the email above, Ryan tells Animalz subscribers about the new blog post, what it’s about and also includes a link for them to read it.

 Social media is another strategy to use for getting your content in front of the right audience.

-The beauty of using social media to increase traffic to your blog, is the fact that it could eventually go viral and get thousands of views and shares from your audience.
+The beauty of using social media for this purpose is the fact that it could eventually go viral and get thousands of views and shares from your audience.

-While social media might not work well organically, because the results doesn’t compound time, it still helps to use it as a channel for promoting your content.
+While social media might not work well organically, because the results don’t compound with time, it still helps to use it as a channel for promoting your content.